PrefectHQ/prefect/docs/guides/prefect-deploy.md

       job_variables: {}
 ```

-The metadata fields are always pre-populated for you and are currently for bookkeeping purposes only.
+The metadata fields are always pre-populated for you.
+These fields are for bookkeeping purposes only.
 The other sections are pre-populated based on recipe; if no recipe is provided, Prefect will attempt to guess an appropriate one based on local configuration.

 You can create deployments via the CLI command `prefect deploy` without ever needing to alter the `deployments` section of your `prefect.yaml` file — the `prefect deploy` command will help in deployment creation via interactive prompts.
 The `prefect.yaml` file facilitates version-controlling your deployment configuration and managing multiple deployments.